-In recent years, there has been a reaction by the informal civil society organization against large-scale and top-down proposed projects in urban nature conservation in Izmir.
+In recent years, there has been a reaction by the informal civil society organization against largescale and top-down proposed projects in urban nature conservation in Izmir.
 This organization is, a reactive character, with the aim of increasing and nurturing the amount of green space.
-Therefore it is not possible to talk about the NBSs are being innovations that have been tested and socially accepted in the city.
-In order to overcome this barrier, the İzmir Green Infrastructure Strategy has been established, which is called 'İzmir Doğa', coinciding with the Urban GreenUP project and more than 150 experts have contributed from various institutions.
+In order to prove the innovative aspect of NBS, they should be socially accepted in the city.
+To overcome this barrier, the İzmir Green Infrastructure Strategy has been established, which is called 'İzmir Doğa', coinciding with the Urban GreenUP project and more than 150 experts have contributed from various institutions.
 Thus, a catalog of NBSs has been introduced to the relevant institutions and the solutions that may be needed for the city have been investigated together with these institutions.
 For the current period, this strategy will continue to be visible in various parts of the city as urban furnishings, and NBSs such as green resting units, parklets and pollinator houses are chosen with this aim.
 Developing the prototypes through design workshops and co-design, taking proposals for location selection, making informants and providing social acceptance are the steps of the study.